willmendesneto/CI-Tools/README.md

 2 Enable PHP command line in your project

-After this, open de cmd and navigate to your project folder Windows
+After this, open de cmd and navigate to your project folder:

+Windows

     cd path/of/your/project/